lzawbrito/lzawbrito.github.io/static/media/locke-property-rights.5c74c073.md

 over ores to carve weapons with which they may kill.
 If we are to permit such misuses or abuses of resources, we must likewise permit the populace to exercise their natural right to “punishment of transgressors” and, in a manner of speaking, “infringe” on the right to property of the perpetrator.
-This is, of course, given proper conditions to exercise features of the state of nature—i.e., given the civil state does not legislate against such matters.
+This is, granted, given proper conditions to exercise features of the state of nature—i.e., given the civil state does not legislate against such matters.
 Of course, the civil state should legislate against abuse of natural resources, for Locke’s theory necessitates a government’s investment in the sanctity of